-Trade the winter blues for the Mediterranean sun and sea on our January Europe and Islam program.
-Study regional culture and politics as you experience the vibrant diversity of two continents, three countries, and seven cities.
-This program is more than your typical study abroad experience, offering you a unique lens to compare and contrast multiple countries, religions, cultures, food, and landscapes.
-You’ll explore the European-Islamic relationship with local guides and academic, literary, and political experts.
-Come away with an enhanced perspective that you wouldn’t typically receive as a tourist.
-The program offers several courses in a variety of subjects, allowing you to choose the one that works best for you.
+Trade the winter blues for the Mediterranean sun and sea this January!
+Study the history of Islamic civilization in Europe and experience the vibrant diversity of two continents, three countries, and 10 cities.
+This program is more than your typical study abroad experience, offering you a unique lens to compare and contrast France, Morocco, and Spain.
+Come away with an enhanced perspective of these cultures and your own.
+The program offers several courses in a variety of subjects, so you can choose the one that works best for you.

 - GPA Requirement